ATC Tires Private Ltd., Alliance Tire Company Ltd.

 3. Mumbai

-This year, we defined employee engagement drivers, celebrating key festivals and wellness days.
-We partnered with Cultfit, a gym and fitness franchise, to focus on employee health.
-For the first time, we hosted a Kids Day at work, inviting employees' children for a day of games, a fun zone, and refreshments.
-For Diwali, we collaborated with an NGO, where employees volunteered to prepare handicrafts to support a social group by increasing their income.
+For the first time, we hosted Kids Day at Work, welcoming employees' children for a fun-filled day of games, entertainment, and refreshments.
+During Diwali, we collaborated with an NGO, enabling employees to create handicrafts that helped support a social group by boosting their income.

 Training